Improving instrumental variable estimators with post-stratification: Introduction

-Here, we focus on how to use baseline covariates to improve IV estimates in applications where the instrument is not strongly predictive of treatment.
-When the instrument has only a small impact on the proportion of subjects who take treatment, the instrument is said to be weak \citep{Bound:1995,Staiger:1997}.
-When an IV is weak, IV estimates may be biased and the associated confidence intervals may have poor coverage.
+In the original analysis of \cite{Green:2003a}, the authors first focused on ITT effects.
+They then used IV methods to estimate the effect of exposure on voter turnout.
+In RCT designs of this type, the IV assumptions are plausible.
+That is, (1) one can easily verify that treatment assignment causes treatment exposure, (2) the IV is randomly assigned by the study design, and (3) it is unlikely that being assigned to household contact has any direct effect on voting except through the exposure of a face-to-face appeal to vote.
+Unfortunately, even if the IV assumptions are met, if the instrument has only a small impact on the proportion of subjects who take treatment, such as with these GOTV experiments, the instrument is said to be weak \citep{Bound:1995,Staiger:1997}, and inference can be hard.
+In particular, with a weak instrument, IV estimates may be biased and the associated confidence intervals can have poor coverage.
 As such, analysts generally test for the presence of a weak instrument as an initial step in an IV analysis \citep{Stock:2005}.
-One interesting question is how analysts might improve studies where the instrument manages to pass a weak instrument test, but is not strong.
-One natural source of improvement would be to use covariates in the analysis.
+One interesting question is how analysts might improve GOTV and other studies where the instrument manages to pass a weak instrument test, but is still not strong.
+In this study, we focus on how to use baseline covariates (i.e., covariates measured pre-intervention or otherwise known to not be impacted by treatment) to improve IV estimates in applications and contexts such as these.